truongdd03/Holistics/README.md

 ### Additional Features

+- [x] HELP: displaying help for all the commands.
-- [x] HELP / HELP + COMMAND: displaying help for all the commands or for a specific command
+- [x] HELP + COMMAND: displaying help for a specific command.
 ### Requirements

 #### String

-- [x] SET key value: set a string value, always overwriting what is saved under key
+- [x] SET key value: set a string value, always overwriting what is saved under key.
-- [x] GET key: get a string value at key
+- [x] GET key: get a string value at key.

 #### Set

-- [x] SADD key value1 [value2...]: add values to set stored at key
+- [x] SADD key value1 [value2...]: add values to set stored at key.
-- [x] SREM key value1 [value2...]: remove values from set
+- [x] SREM key value1 [value2...]: remove values from set.
-- [x] SMEMBERS key: return array of all members of set
+- [x] SMEMBERS key: return array of all members of set.

 #### Data Expiration

-- [x] KEYS: List all available keys
+- [x] KEYS: List all available keys.
-- [x] DEL key: delete a key
+- [x] DEL key: delete a key.
 - [x] EXPIRE key seconds: set a timeout on a key, seconds is a positive integer (by default a key has no expiration).
-Return the number of seconds if the timeout is set
+Return the number of seconds if the timeout is set.
-- [x] TTL key: query the timeout of a key
+- [x] TTL key: query the timeout of a key.

 #### Error Handling

-- [x] Detect errors
+- [x] Detect errors.

 ### Optional Features

-- [x] Display detailed informations about errors
+- [x] Display detailed informations about errors.
 - [x] SINTER [key1] [key2] [key3] ...: (bonus) set intersection among all set stored in specified keys.
-Return array of members of the result set
+Return array of members of the result set.
-- [x] SAVE: save current state in a snapshot
+- [x] SAVE: save current state in a snapshot.
-- [x] RESTORE: restore from the last snapshot
+- [x] RESTORE: restore from the last snapshot.